lateus/pokem/KNOWN-BUGS.md

 1. The last floor of a dungeon can always be selected, even if you can't make a mission there (for example, floor `99` of *Purity Forest*).
 2. Floor `0` can be selected.
-3. Two-digits positive floors are prefixed with a `?` character in the mail info (for example, `Place: Purity Forest  ?98F`).
-4. A *Find item* mission can be generated when, while the item can be found in the desired dungeon, it cannot be found in the requested floor or in any floor before it.
+3. A *Find item* mission can be generated when, while the item can be found in the desired dungeon, it cannot be found in the requested floor or in any floor before it.

 ---------------------------------------------